-The Firm reinforces a culture of effective risk management, consistent with its risk appetite, in its training and development programmes, as well as in the way it evaluates performance, and recognise and reward our people.
-The Firm's training and development programmes, including certain sessions led by our most senior leaders, are focused on the importance of risk management, client relationships and reputational excellence.
-As part of the Firm's annual performance review process, the Firm assesses reputational excellence, including how an employee exercises good risk management and reputational judgement, and adheres to the Firm's code of conduct and compliance policies.
-The Firm's review and reward processes are designed to communicate and reinforce to its professionals the link between behaviour and how people are recognised, the need to focus on our clients and our reputation, and the need to always act in accordance with the highest standards of the Firm.
+The Firm reinforces a culture of effective risk management, consistent with its risk appetite, in its training and development programmes, as well as in the way it evaluates performance, and recognises and rewards people.
+The Firm's training and development programmes, including certain sessions led by the most senior leaders, are focused on the importance of risk management, client relationships and reputational excellence.
+As part of the Firm's performance review process, the Firm assesses reputational excellence, including how an employee exercises good risk management and reputational judgement, and adheres to the Firm's code of conduct and compliance policies.
+The Firm's review and reward processes are designed to communicate and reinforce to its professionals the link between behaviour and how people are recognised, the need to focus on clients and reputation, and the need to always act in accordance with the highest standards.